Contact Lens Safety Tips

 Visit a reputable eye care professional for a complete eye exam every 12 months or more often if directed by your eye care professional.

-Use only contact lenses approved by the U.S. Food and Drug Administration and prescribed by a licensed eye care practitioner.
+Use only contact lenses approved by the FDA and prescribed by a licensed eye care practitioner.

 Never swap contact lenses with another person.